twobitpunk/twobit-stm/README.md

   * try running the service using `systemctl start stm.service`
   * If that works, you can enable autostart of the service by running `systemctl enable stm.service`

-  If all that works, all you have to do is figure out what the local username of the accounts you wish to limit are.
+  If all that works, all you have to do is figure out what the local usernames of the accounts you wish to limit are.
 Do this by running `set` from the command prompt in Windows.
 The `USERNAME` variable has the bit you want.
 Modify `stm-server.config` to match the names and times you want.
 At some point, I will probably figure out how to use Microsoft account names instead.

 ### Client
   Installing the client is also fairly simple:
-  * Install Python > 3.6
+  * Install Python >=3.6
   * Use `pip` (from in the scripts subfolder of you Python installation) to install `pywin32` and `websockets`
   * Still in the scripts folder, run `python pywin32_postinstall.py -install` to put files in the right places.
   * Put the `twobit-stm` project files in a folder - or just use the checkout folder